Colleges where it can be studied

 Follow on study

-Graduates who have completed a Research Essay to a specified standard may be eligible for admission to higher degrees by research.
+Graduates who have completed a Minor Thesis to a specified standard may be eligible for admission to higher degrees by research.

 Admissions for first semester 2019 close on Friday 15 February 2019.